whyyorlantaken/Cellular-Automata/README.md

   <img src="./Examples/Data/life/seeds/seeds-7fps.gif" width = "50%">
 </p>

 A cell can be either alive or dead, and its next state depend on a set of rules applied on its neighbor cells.
 The number of possible sets are determined by the *recognized* neighbors of the cell.
 In this repository we present two modules for the elementary and life-like cases.
-The first is in $1\rm D$ and takes $2$ neighbors (left and right) into account, while the second is in $2\rm D$ and uses the Moore neighbourhood ($8$ individuals). **The methods developed make it possible for all possible rules to be implemented because of binary encoding.**
+The first is in $1\rm D$ and takes $2$ neighbors (left and right) into account, while the second is in $2\rm D$ and uses the Moore neighbourhood ($8$ individuals). **The methods developed make it possible for all possible sets of rules to be implemented because of binary encoding.**

 ## Elementary case